emonree/doctor-visits/README.md

 - I had to keep adding more ejs pages as the actual scope of work was more than I had initially planned out in the wireframe.

-- Had trouble grabbing the information for an object that's inside of an array for the `visit summary`.
-    - Instead of creating a second schema for a patient's visits and associating them, I ended up using the index for each visit's document when updating.
-    - Struggle: I couldn't figure out how to delete a visit based on the index

 - Couldn't get the shadow effect working for my input buttons so I had to change it to a button class instead.

 - Not able to get the date picker to show correctly on mobile device